tcfh2016/sfsa/src/report/README.md

 - Derives classes `balance` and `income` take responsible for balance sheet analysis and income statement analysis separatly.
 - Class `balance` and `income` are composed into `ReportAnalyzer` which can do complex calculation and comparison with data in other classes.

+income 营业总收入显示有问题。